traefik/traefik/docs/configuration/acme.md

 ```

 !!! note
-    `acme.httpChallenge.entryPoint` has to be reachable by Let's Encrypt throught the port 80.
+    `acme.httpChallenge.entryPoint` has to be reachable by Let's Encrypt through the port 80.
     It's a Let's Encrypt limitation as described on the [community forum](https://community.letsencrypt.org/t/support-for-ports-other-than-80-and-443/3419/72).

 ### `dnsChallenge`